yiisoft/yii2/docs/guide/structure-assets.md

 if available), the corresponding value will replace the asset and be registered with the view.
 For example, the asset file `my/path/to/jquery.js` matches the key `jquery.js`.

 > Note: Only assets specified using relative paths are subject to asset mapping.
-Also, the target asset paths should be either absolute URLs or paths relative to [[yii\web\AssetManager::basePath]].
+The target asset paths should be either absolute URLs or paths relative to [[yii\web\AssetManager::basePath]].